DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1848

+-   Added new BGMs, and replaced some of the old ones
--   Optimization; the game should load faster compare to before
+-   Optimization; the game should load faster compared to before

 ### 0.1847